 - Give your toddler Ginger juice with a teaspoon of honey.
 For best results, serve him/her thrice a day before feeds/meals.

 - Give your toddler Tulsi leaf juice with a teaspoon of honey and ginger to control the night-time bouts of cough caused due to chest congestion in toddlers.

-- Take a few leaves of tulsi, thick-leaved lavender and Ruta (pre-heated).
-Warm them in an iron-pan over a low flame.
+- Take a few leaves of tulsi, thick-leaved lavender, and Ruta (pre-heated).
+Warm them in an iron pan over a low flame.
 Now, crush the warmed leaves to extract the juice.
-Feed quarter spoon of this juice to your kid thrice a day.
+Feed a quarter spoon of this juice to your kid thrice a day.

 - Mix lemon juice (1 tbsp) and honey (1 tbsp).
 Warm this mixture in the microwave for 2 minutes.
-Give 1 tablespoon of this warmed up mixture three times in a day to your toddler.
+Give 1 tablespoon of this warmed-up mixture three times a day to your toddler.

 - Chicken soup.